 The market 7% problem thus cannot be formulated by country.
-The goal of the market 7% problem is to seek for moderate equilibrium by country and by sector, realizing dynamic balances between actual and endogenous data and also moderate balances between government and private sectors.
-This chapter therefore advocates that the ratio of primary deficit after reducing interest paid cannot be generally specified or formulated.
+The goal of the market 7% problem is to seek for moderate equilibrium by country and by sector, realizing dynamic balances between actual and endogenous data and also moderate balances between the government and private sector.
+This paper therefore advocates that the ratio of primary deficit after reducing interest paid cannot be generally specified or formulated.